cofoeducistudent/tam-ms1-c/README.md

 Note: The support folder holds the images to support this README.md.
 It is not required on a live site.
 Therefore it can be deleted on a production deployment.
 Also delete the .gitignore.

-### **WARNING**:Curently git-hub will only allow static sites to operate in their repositories.
+## **WARNING**:Curently git-hub will only allow static sites to operate in their repositories.
 This means that form actions are blocked, and you will receive an error when using the contacts page.
-However if you clone the repo to your local machine running a webserver such as MAMP or XAMMP etc, or your own hosting plan, you will be able to see the validation form after submitting.
+However if you clone the repo to your local machine running a webserver such as MAMP or XAMMP etc, or your own hosting plan, you will be able to see the validation form after submitting

 ### **CDN vs Local Stored Data**